FeatureBaseDB/featurebase-examples/kafka-starter/README.md

 # FeatureBase | Kafka Starter
-This example will guide you through getting Kafka set up for ingestion of JSON data into FeatureBase.
-We'll use a simple schema for this example which generates a user id, name and age:
+This example will guide you through getting Kafka set up for ingestion of JSON data into FeatureBase using Python.
+We'll use a simple schema for this example which uses `user_id`, `name` and `age`:

 ```
 [